adamancer/stitch2d/README.md

 stitch2d mosaic
 ```

-That command is perfectly adequate, but you can also specify arguments to
+That command should be perfectly adequate, but you can also specify arguments
-control how your tiles are stitched:
+to control how your tiles are stitched:

 ```
-stitch2d mosaic -p /path/to/tiles -matcher brute-force \
-   -scalar 0.5 -threshold 0.7 --equalize_histogram --create_jpeg
+stitch2d mosaic -p tiles -matcher brute-force -scalar 0.5 -threshold 0.7 --equalize_histogram --create_jpeg
 ```

 Optional arguments include: